slothbear/LCMax/readme.md

 })();
 "> Chat Charger</a> &lt;&lt;-- LINK

-Then load Farmville, then click the Chat Charger button.
+Load Farmville, then click the Chat Charger button.
 Please follow the detailed instructions below carefully if Chat Charger is not working for you.
 <br>